tagirov/rusk/README.md

 # Add a task with a deadline
 rusk add Finish project report --date 31-12-2025

 # Or with short year and slash separator:
 rusk add Finish project report --date 31/12/25

-# Leading zero for day is optional:
+# Leading zero for day and month is optional:
-rusk add Finish project report --date 1-12-25
+rusk add Finish project report --date 1-3-25

 # View all tasks
 rusk list

 # or simply
 rusk